 - Wrap each leg with the bacon and each wing with the bacon.

-- Place 6 - 8 slices of bacon next to each other on a piece of wax paper, then weave another 6 – 8 slices into those slices.
+- Next, weave the bacon to create a blanket for the top of the turkey by placing 6-8 slices of bacon next to each other on a piece of wax paper, then weave another 6-8 slices into those slices.
 Keep the bacon close to each other to make as tight a weave as possible.

-- Tuck the bacon blanket nicely into the turkey.
+- Tuck the woven bacon nicely into the turkey.

 - Add two cups of water to the bottom of the pan.

-- The recommended cooking time is 13 to 15 minutes per pound or until the temperature reaches 165 degrees F. at these three places: the breast, outer thigh, and between the breast and the thigh and until the juices run clear.
+- The recommended cooking time is 13-15 minutes per pound or until the internal temperature reaches 165 degrees F. at these three places: the breast, outer thigh, and between the breast and the thigh.
+The juices should run clear.

-- Let the turkey rest for at least 30 minutes before the carving begins.
+- Let the turkey rest for at least 30 minutes before carving.

 Nutrition